ese5180/iot-venture-f25-the-circuiteers/docs/index.md

 Implementing intelligent scheduling could significantly reduce overall power consumption and extend operational lifetime.

+*Reason for the Challenge: Time constraints prevented implementation of advanced sleep management.
+Designing robust interrupt-driven sensor activation required additional complexity that was deferred in favor of shipping a functional prototype.*

 #### Cloud Data Processing Limitations

 The current AWS data pipeline implements threshold-based alerting for anomaly detection.
 To provide more actionable insights and improve predictive maintenance capabilities, the system could benefit from: